When it comes to selling . . .

 If your caravan is less than fifteen years old we’ll give them a Licence Agreement and they can keep the caravan here on park.
 The company will act as your agent and take the money from your buyer at the time of the Transfer meeting, and will forward the proceeds on to you after their funds have cleared, and the industry standard 15% commission and VAT have been deducted.

-Please note that with this option you’ll also need to provide us with a gas safety certificate for the caravan before the transfer can proceed.
+Please note that with this option you’ll also need to provide us with gas and electric safety certificates for the caravan before the transfer can proceed.

-Pros – You’re pretty much guaranteed to get more money this way than with the company making you a cash offer.
+Pros – You’ll usually get more money this way than with the company making you a cash offer.

 Cons– You have to do the marketing and advertising yourself.
-You have to keep the caravan insured and pitch fees paid until the deal is complete, and you’ve got the cost of getting the caravan gas checked.
+You have to keep the caravan insured and pitch fees paid until the deal is complete, and you’ve got the cost of getting the caravan safety checks done.
 The buyer gets no guarantee with the caravan so might not want to pay as much.